Functional Health's Focus

 Your health is comprised of multiple webs each having a different function.
 Our job is to determine which “web” is most affecting you and then deciding which “strand” to pull to help unravel the dysfunction.
 That being said, our program is laid out in 4 stages:

-- We start by helping supply your body the nutrients it may need while minimizing exposure to those things that may be detrimental to your health.
+- Develop a personalized diet and lifestyle protocol to help supply your body nutrients it may need while minimizing exposure to those things that may be detrimental to your health.

-- Based on your progress we may need to dig deeper into the issue or address the next web.
+- Based on your progress we may need to dig deeper into the issue ,address the next web, or adjust protocols.

 - If necessary, we help support your body for elimination of any potential pathogenic. environmental or chemical load.